Sheer Heart Attack: Songs

-Side one

 "Brighton Rock"

 "Brighton Rock" was written by Brian May during the Queen II sessions, but was not recorded at that time, as the group felt it would not fit with the rest of the album.
 Lyrically, it tells the story of two young lovers named Jenny and Jimmy, who meet in Brighton on a public holiday.
-Mods travelling to Brighton on bank holidays was a popular narrative at the time, as in The Who's Quadrophenia.
-Jenny cannot linger because she is afraid her mother will find out "how I spent my holiday", but afterwards "writes a letter every day"; Jimmy, who was eager on the day, responds that he is afraid of discovery by "my lady".
+Mods travelling to Brighton on bank holidays was a popular narrative at the time, as in the Who's Quadrophenia.

 The song includes a three-minute unaccompanied guitar solo interlude, which makes extensive use of delay to build up guitar harmony and contrapuntal melodic lines.
 It grew out of May's experimentation with an Echoplex unit while he attempted to recreate his guitar orchestrations for live performances of "Son and Daughter".
 He had made modifications to the original unit so he could change the delay times, and ran each echo through a separate amplifier to avoid interference.

 The studio version of the solo only contains one "main" guitar and one "echoed" guitar for a short section, but, live, May would usually split his guitar signal into one "main" and two "echoed" guitars, with each going to a separate bank of amplifiers.
 In concert, the solo has been performed as part of "Brighton Rock", in a medley with another song, or as a standalone piece.
 For example, May performed some of it at the closing ceremony of the 2012 Summer Olympics in London.
 Considered one of May's finest solos, Guitar World ranked it No. 41 on their list of the 100 Greatest Guitar Solos of All Time.

-There was renewed interest in the song after it was used during the climactic final action scene of the 2017 film Baby Driver.

 "Killer Queen"

-"Killer Queen" was the band's first international hit single.
-It is one of the few songs written by Freddie Mercury for which he wrote the lyrics, which are about a high class prostitute, before the music.
-The band initially recorded tracks for the song without May, because he was recovering in hospital from a duodenal ulcer, leaving spaces for him to fill when he was better.
+"Killer Queen" was written by Freddie Mercury and was the band's first international hit single.
 Mercury played a jangle piano as well as a grand piano on the recording.
 After it charted as a single, the band performed the song on Top of the Pops.